project-kessel/docs/src/content/docs/start-here/resource-Identification-history.md

 ### Resource Identification and lifecycle
 The above ensures that the identification of a resource is unique within the lifecycle of that managed resource.
 With respect to maintaining history of a resource, there are a couple of nuances that need to be considered:

 1. Once a reporter issues a delete of a resource, the reporter might reuse ids.
-For example, a user creates a cluster Foo.
+For example, a user creates a cluster _Foo_.
 After some time, they delete this cluster.
-At some future time, they decide to create a new cluster named Foo.
-Foo is still unique within the context of the reporter.
-However, Foo is not the same resource as the previous Foo.
+At some future time, they decide to create a new cluster named _Foo_. _Foo_ is still unique within the context of the reporter.
+However, _Foo_ is not the same resource as the previous _Foo_.

 	Thus, inventory can not just blindly link any resource with the same tuple:
 	- reporter_type